Influencer Marketing in the Digital Age

 “You don’t want to make these brands mad because they are the ones who approached YOU and chose YOU for their brand.
 You also never know where these brands are going.
 If they don’t fit with your brands message now, it doesn’t mean that they won’t evolve into something that eventually will,” Heidelberger said.

 Influencer campaigns can boost engagement and spike followers, so the importance of taking on a campaign that truly speaks to your audience is high.
-GIT Mom has helped Purel launch a new brand, and worked on campaigns with KIND Bars and Mables Labels, all while being professional but also honest.
+GIT Mom has helped Purell launch a new brand campaign and worked on campaigns with KIND Bars and Mabels Labels, all while being professional but also honest.

 “Bloggers are typically writers but the savviest bloggers are a bit cutthroat, they have business backgrounds, they are entrepreneurs and they’re confident.
 They are influencers who deem their value and show proof to brands on why they demand for their influence.
 We really put ourselves out there,” Heidelberger said.